cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  2. ....
 What does CrypTool offer in detail
  2.1. ....
 What can you do with CrypTool
  2.2. ....
 Where do you find the source code
  2.3. ....
-Where can you get other overview about CrypTool 2.4. ....
+Where can you get another overview about CrypTool 2.4. ....
 What's new in version 1.4.10
  3. ....
 Possible areas for further development -- ideas, requests 3.1. ....
 Functionality: Algorithms / methods